learn-co-students/js-weather-api-ajax-001/README.md

 ---
 language: javascript
-tags: WIP, AJAX, data visualization, JavaScript library
+tags: AJAX, data visualization, JavaScript library, Chartkick, API
-resources: 2
+resources: 3
 ---

-# AJAX Visualization of NYC's Temperature
+# Visualizing Temperature w/AJAX

 ## Objectives
 * Build a page that uses data from the [Weather Underground](http://www.wunderground.com/weather/api/) to render a line chart using [Chart.js](http://chartkick.com/).
 It should look something like the picture below.